Iced Strawberry Matcha Latte

 Ingredient Notes

 What is matcha?
-Matcha tea is finely ground green tea powder that mixes with hot water.
+Matcha tea is finely ground green tea powder.
 Not all matcha powder is the same- I prefer ceremonial grade matcha powder over culinary grade matcha powder.
 Technically, ceremonial matcha is meant to be whisked with hot water and sipped down as-is.
 Culinary matcha is meant to be mixed in with milk or baked goods.
 Ceremonial matcha is more expensive and a more vibrant green color.
 In my opinion, ceremonial matcha tastes better.

 Milk of choice includes dairy milk, plant-based milks like oat milk, or nut milks like almond milk.